 The Committee met five times during the year under review.
-The CEO, executive directors, external audit partner, the Head of Internal Audit and the Head of Information Technology attend meetings by invitation.
+The Chairman, CEO, CFO, external audit partner, the Head of Internal Audit and the Head of IT attend meetings by invitation.
 The Company Secretary, Ms E J Willis, attends and minutes all meetings of the Committee.

-In providing oversight over risk management process, the Committee dedicates at least one meeting a year to perform a detailed review of the Group risk assessment including Information Technology risks.
-The Committee coordinates all assurance activities by means of the Group's combined assurance model.
+The Committee oversees the risk management process.
+At least one Committee meeting a year is dedicated to the detailed review of the Group’s risk assessment including IT risks.
+The Committee coordinates all assurance activities using the Group’s combined assurance model.

 The Committee has considered the above and is satisfied with the effectiveness of the internal audit function.
 The Committee has also considered and is satisfied with the expertise and experience of the Head of Internal Audit.

-The Committee is of the view that the Group received a high-quality external audit taking into account the standard of audit planning and scope of activities performed.
-The Committee met with PwC prior to the approval of this report to discuss key audit matters, the Group's annual financial statements, commentary thereon and general matters.
+The Committee is of the view that the Group received a high-quality external audit considering the standard of audit planning and scope of activities performed.
+The Committee met with PwC prior to the approval of this report to discuss key audit matters, the Group’s annual financial statements, commentary thereon and general matters.

 The Committee has ensured that the appointment of PwC is presented and included as a resolution at the AGM pursuant to section 61(8) of the Companies Act.